 It’s amazing how quickly we learn to adjust as circumstances swiftly change around us.
 The things we thought would be a hurdle for later (i.e., moving your church, Bible studies, and small groups online) are now a must-do.
 I am beyond grateful that technology helps us continue supporting our communities, even if it looks different than it used to.

-One simple—and free—way to bring your small group together for digital discipleship is through groups on Faithlife.
+One simple—and free—way to bring your small group together is through groups on Faithlife.
 Whether you’re tech-savvy or tech sad, you can easily use faithlife.com to manage your group, foster community, and run an online Bible study.

 Here’s how to use Faithlife for your small group or Bible study—and four tips for making your online group interesting.